This site uses affiliate links and I may earn a commission at no extra cost to you.

 What is a Charcuterie Board?

-Aside from its visual allure, Charcuterie boards are now in rage because they require minimum preparation and no cooking.
-All it takes is strategically placing your selected goodies to make one.
-It is also an exciting concept to design it in any way you like it.
-It can be created and customized to fit any occasion with ease.
-The board used to make them varies, and it can depend on the theme you are following.
+Aside from its visual allure, Charcuterie boards are now in style because they require minimum preparation and no cooking.
+All it takes is strategically placing your selected goodie on a surface of your choice.
+Plus, it is a fun way to design a festive appetizer, including making it specific colors or shapes (like this wreath!).
+It customizable to fit any occasion with ease.
+You can select from a variety of surfaces/boards, depending on the style or theme you are going for.
 I used a round wooden chopping board which gave my wreath a rustic appeal that I love!
 But feel free to use whatever you like.
 A big round plate or a cake stand will also work.
+Additionally, you can also spread parchment paper directly on a table or serving counter, for your Charcuterie board.

 My Christmas Wreath Charcuterie Board Selection

-This board is packed with a variety of deliciousl foods while also eliciting a cheerful feeling with each bite.
+This board is packed with a variety of delicious foods while also evoking a cheerful feeling with each bite.
 Here’s what we’ve got for this dish.

 • Fruits.
 You can use any fall or winter harvests such as grapes, cranberries, figs, and strawberries.
-Bigger fruits like apples, oranges, passion fruit, and plums need to be cut into bite sizes.
+Bigger fruits like apples, oranges, passion fruit, and plums should be cut into bite sizes.

 • Cookies.
-We added some vegan cookies for the kiddos!
-You can use different types of vegan cookies to use.
+I added some vegan cookies for the kiddos!
+You can use different types of vegan cookie, too.
 Stick with the classic chocolate chip cookies or oatmeal cookies.
 But if you are looking to amp your board up, try these Vegan Holiday Cookies too!

 • Jams.
-Give your guests some variety of choices.
+Give your guests some choices.
 Blueberry and Strawberry jams are great options.

 • Greens.
 Small bunches of fresh rosemary make it look Christmas-y on the board.
 They are mostly there for decoration and aroma.